Dallas Drake

 Dallas James Drake (born February 4, 1969) is a Canadian former professional ice hockey winger in the National Hockey League (NHL) who began and ended his career playing for the Detroit Red Wings, the team that drafted him.
-In his last season, the Red Wings made it to and beat the Pittsburgh Penguins in six games in the 2008 Stanley Cup Finals, enabling him to end his career with his first and only Stanley Cup championship.
+In his last season, the Red Wings made it to and beat the Pittsburgh Penguins in six games in the 2008 Stanley Cup Final, enabling him to end his career with his first and only Stanley Cup championship.
 Team captain Nicklas Lidström handed the Cup to Drake first to skate with above his head as recognition of how long he waited to win the Cup.

 Previously, Drake played for the Winnipeg Jets/Phoenix Coyotes, and St. Louis Blues.
 Drake played his college hockey at Northern Michigan University.

 Playing career

-Dallas Drake was drafted by the Detroit Red Wings in the 1989 NHL Entry Draft in the 6th round, 116th overall.
+Dallas Drake was drafted by the Detroit Red Wings in the 1989 NHL entry draft in the 6th round, 116th overall.
 During his junior year at Northern Michigan, he was a key factor in the team winning the 1991 NCAA Men's Ice Hockey Championship.
 In the final game, NMU captain Darryl Plandowski scored the winning goal as the Wildcats defeated Boston University 8–7 in triple overtime.